gpuweb/gpuweb/design/ErrorHandling.md

 ```

 Errors on object creation are added to the `WebGPUDevice` error log, unless they are `"out-of-memory"` and opt-ed in to be handled by the application.
-An application opts into handling the recoverable errors itself by specifying `logRecoverableErrror = true` in the `WebGPUBufferDescriptor` and `WebGPUTextureDescriptor`.
+An application opts into handling the recoverable errors itself by specifying `logRecoverableError = false` in the `WebGPUBufferDescriptor` and `WebGPUTextureDescriptor`.

 ### Recoverable errors in object creation

-A recoverable error is exposed as a `Promise<WebGPUStatus>`.
+A recoverable error is exposed as a `Promise<WebGPUObjectStatus>`.

-(The final design may use a different object other than `Promise<WebGPUStatus>`.
+(The final design may use a different object other than `Promise<WebGPUObjectStatus>`.
 This part isn't at the core of this proposal.)

 ```
 partial interface WebGPUBuffer {
-    readonly attribute Promise<WebGPUStatus> status;
+    readonly attribute Promise<WebGPUObjectStatus> status;
 };

 partial interface WebGPUTexture {
-    readonly attribute Promise<WebGPUStatus> status;
+    readonly attribute Promise<WebGPUObjectStatus> status;
 };
 ```